timescale/docs/promscale/about-promscale.md

 query traces.
 Promscale connector manages the complete lifecycle of data stored in the database with operations such as compression and retention.

-**TimescaleDB**: the Postgres-based database where all the observability data is stored.
-It offers a full SQL interface for querying the data as well as advanced capabilities like analytical functions, columnar compression and continuous aggregates.
-TimescaleDB offers a lot of  flexibility to also store business and other types of data that you can then use to correlate with observability data.
+**Promscale Database**:  the database where all the observability data is stored that combines PostgreSQL with TimescaleDB and the Promscale extension.
+It offers a full SQL interface for querying the data, advanced capabilities like analytical functions, columnar compression and continuous aggregates as well as specific performance and query experience improvements for observability data.

 TimecaleDB stores the data and offers the TimescaleDB functionalities to the Promscale connector.
 If you have custom metrics data, that is not in the Prometheus